4 days, 3 concerts! Part 4: But you said you didn’t want to go home!

 Still Thursday, July 31st: Soon after I woke up from the most beautiful dream, we get to line up at the doors.
 There’s a lot of discussion, we don’t get anything, but try to stay somewhere near the English speaking Bogofans.
 Finally the doors open.
 And what time it takes to discuss the stupid parents‘ paper … We are right there, two adults, two kids, they are small, we will take care.
 K1 is in tears, all the good spots will be gone now.
 I tell her to run and look for one of the Bogofans on the left side.
 We somehow make it and they give her the front spot at the rail.
 My husband is getting drinks and pizza and everyone is settling for the start of the concert.
 I don’t dare to look at the crowd.
 I really don’t like crowds and I don’t know how this works well with me liking concerts.
 But I mostly stand somewhere in the front, so I realise a few days after that there were 30.000 people behind me when I see the pictures.

 K2 decides to also see the concert from the front row, so my husband has to stand there as well.
 I need to go to the toilet, it’s a long way through an already pretty big crowd.
 When I come back, Hoonine is playing.
 She looks like a nice person and seems to be excited to be here, but I can’t really tell if I like her music or not.
 It’s much better than a lot of things I’ve heard, but it’s not really my taste.
 I feel bad again.
+(Addendum, August 2025: She has a new song which I find really interesting.
+Maybe I should listen to her music again and without the anxiety and wobbly knees from that day to find that I in fact like it.
+Sometimes I have to be reminded that I spend a lot of my days burning the patriarchy, but my taste in music is painfully narrowed down to long-haired guys with and without tattoos, vikings and other bad boys with golden hearts.
+Must be one of those cosmic little jokes.)

 At just like that it’s nearly 22:00.
 Equipment is getting unwrapped, camera people are taking their positions, team members are checking the instruments.